palewire/first-python-notebook/docs/index.rst

 Windows users will need to download and install `this Microsoft package <https://www.microsoft.com/en-us/download/details.aspx?id=44266>`_, a compiler that will allow us to install other Python tools later.

+With all that done, you're now ready to start the class.

 Act 1: Hello notebook
 ---------------------